There are three ways to write for online readers. Learn copywriting and how to write content for the Web below.

 Storytelling falls into the category of creative writing.
-You might not think of it as business writing.
+You might not think of that as “business writing”.
 True, storytelling is for literature and for news.
 But “news” can be a very powerful way to connect with your audience.
-And storytelling is for branding and building connections with your audience.
+And storytelling is for branding and building connections with your audience, as well.

 You don’t build connections with sales copy; you transact business.

 You don’t build connections with task-oriented content; you transact business.

 Storytelling could be recounting the experiences of your customers.
 It could be relating how you’ve provided exceptional service.
 It could be about developments in your industry.
 Much of your blog might be devoted to storytelling.
 Much of your social media might be devoted to storytelling.

 Your stories help your target market better know who you are.
 They help them relate to you.